Principle 9

 EU tools that help implement Principle 9

-There are a range of other policies and instruments at the EU level that can help relevant actors in the field, including in public health, to work together to achieve EPSR Principle 9 on work-life balance.
+There is a range of other policies and instruments at the EU level that can help relevant actors in the field, including in public health, to work together to achieve EPSR Principle 9 on work-life balance.
+In the last few years, implementation has shifted from legislative adoption to practical enforcement, monitoring and extension of rights to new forms of work.

 More information about the EU institutions and programmes is available on EuroHealthNet's Health Inequalities Portal.